nshilon/sample-table-app/data-table-comprehensive-guide.md

 3. **BaseDataProvider**: Abstract class that provides a base implementation of the DataProvider interface
 4. **DataCache**: Generic class for efficient data fetching and caching
 5. **DataTablePagination**: Component for rendering pagination controls
-6. **ExtendedColumnDef**: Extended column definition type with support for custom filter components
+6. **TableColumnDef**: Extended column definition type with support for custom filter components

 ### Component Interaction Flow